Dielectric Mirrors | previous | next | feedback |

 For angled incidence of light on a dielectric mirror, the optical path lengths appear to be longer.
 One may thus expect that all reflection features are pushed toward longer wavelengths when a dielectric mirror is tilted against the incident beam.
 What is wrong with this argument?

 The reflection properties (including the dispersion) of a dielectric multilayer mirror can be calculated with modeling software e.g. based on a matrix method, where each layer is associated with a 2-by-2 complex matrix, and all matrices are multiplied together to result in a matrix of the whole layer structure.
-From this matrix, the complex amplitudes of reflected and transmitted waves can be calculated, and also the field distribution within the structure.
-The chromatic dispersion properties result from the frequency dependence of the complex reflection or transmission coefficients.
+From that matrix, the complex amplitudes of reflected and transmitted waves can be calculated, and also the field distribution within the structure.
+The chromatic dispersion properties result from the frequency dependence of the complex reflection or transmission coefficients, which can be calculated based on the Fresnel equations.

 Designing Dielectric Mirrors